zcernigoj/SHOpenLayersWMTS/README.md

 2. run `npm install`
 3. open `main.js` and:
     - change the value of `MY_INSTANCE_ID` with your own Sentinel hub instance id
-    - change the value of `MY_LAYER_ID` with the id of one layer in that Sentinel hub instance
+    - change the value of `MY_LAYER_ID` with the id of one of the layers in that Sentinel hub instance
 4. run `npm run start` in the terminal
 5. open `http://localhost:1234/` in the browser

 If everything went ok, it should look like this:

 ![Example](example.png)

+## Modifications

+Extended `WMTS` class, so that the `time` and `evalscript` parameters are set to the url for each tile.

 ## Used resources (probably some missing)
 Sorted by relevance.